 Who Should Not Get Vaccinated?
 TOP

-Most children and teens should receive their vaccinations on schedule.
-However, certain groups should not be vaccinated:
+Most children and teens should get their vaccines on time.
+Certain groups should not get them:

 What Other Ways Can Measles, Mumps, and Rubella Be Prevented?
 TOP